88mphapp/docs/docs/mph.md

 ## Initial issuance

-88,000 MPH were taken from the governance treasury and will be distributed via liquidity mining.
+An initial supply of 88,000 MPH were minted and will be distributed via liquidity mining.

 It begins at 12:00 pm PT 11/20/2020 and lasts 14 days.
-Products reboot will start shortly after.
-[See why](https://medium.com/88mphapp/88mph-mphminter-contract-issue-6365dbcacb4f).

 To participate, follow these steps:

-1. Deposit into an 88mph pool.
-This will give you some upfront MPH (Deposit will be activated shortly after farming restart).
+1. Deposit into an 88mph fixed-rate APY pool.
+This will give you some upfront MPH.
 2. Provide liquidity to [the MPH-ETH Uniswap pair](https://info.uniswap.org/pair/0x4d96369002fc5b9687ee924d458a7e5baa5df34e)
 3. Stake the Uniswap LP token [here](https://88mph.app/farming)
+4. Unstake when you want without penalty.

+MPH token address: 0x8888801af4d980682e47f1a9036e589479e835c5

 ## Depositor rewards